GiadaGiuliaPaola/super.py/usage_guide.md

 ## PROFIT

-Is given by the sell price (price+markup) multiplied for the items sold.
+Is given by the sell price multiplied for the items sold.

 If you want to check the profit of today:
 **CLI**: *profit / --today*